-With that being said, we know that as the temperatures continue to heat up, and swimming pool use will continue to increase with the temperatures.
+With that being said, we know that as the temperatures continue to heat up, swimming pool use will continue to increase, and regular pool maintenance becomes even more important.

 In order for pools to remain clean and clear, pools require weekly maintenance.
 When it comes to weekly pool maintenance, there are basically two options: